Searchbreed

 See Spot & Tango

-What a Pembroke Welsh Corgi actually costs year one
+What to budget for a Pembroke Welsh Corgi in year one.

 Food (year one)